Science News: The Resisted Levator Scapulae Test: A Clinical Test for C4 Radiculopathy

 Summary:

-RLS test utilizes shoulder elevation and lateral flexion of the cervical spine, isolating the distal attachment of the levator scapulae at the medial border of the scapula.
-By doing so, trapezius and sternocleidomastoid activity is minimized, therefore removing contribution from cranial nerve XI.
+The RLS test utilizes shoulder elevation and lateral flexion of the cervical spine, isolating the distal attachment of the levator scapulae at the medial border of the scapula.
+By doing so, trapezius and sternocleidomastoid activity is minimized, therefore removing or reducing contribution from cranial nerve XI.

 Overall, the authors conclude that the RLS test is a novel, practical bedside maneuver that can help raise suspicion for C4 radiculopathy and complement the neurological examination, although confirmatory imaging or diagnostic blocks remain necessary.